The Motivation To Exercise Before Work

 Adopting better sleep hygiene includes a lot more than getting your ideal number of hours of sleep, but that’s a start.
 Ideally, you should wake up naturally without an alarm.
 Eight hours is just the average, and some people need more or less.

-Sleep hygiene can also include avoiding looking at a screen at least two hours before bed, establishing a sleep ritual (such as a hot bath or decaf tea), and making sure the bedroom is around 65 degree, dark, and quiet.
+Sleep hygiene can also include avoiding looking at a screen at least two hours before bed, establishing a sleep ritual (such as a hot bath or decaf tea), and making sure the bedroom is around 65 degrees, dark, and quiet.

 Aside from sleep hygiene, consider investing into a high quality mattress.
 This will not only help you get the proper rest you need after a long day (and workout), it can also be a great boost for your overall health, as the quality of sleep is increased.